google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 here, as do elements with the `contenteditable` attribute, but these are also obviously designed for editing text.

-It can be difficult to make this work smoothly if you don't want to user to be able to input text.
+It can be difficult to make this work smoothly if you don't want the user to be able to input text.
 Tricks like having a hidden input that gets selected when you click on some other element may make maintaining accessibility harder.